19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Ranged Attack.md

 *The default maximum range is 10x the range of the weapon.
 You can only shoot what you can see, however, so that may effectively reduce your maximum range.*
 ## Improvised Ranged Weapons
 Improvised ranged weapons, such as throwing a [Glass Vial](../Items/Individual%20Item%20Cards/Gear/10%20Coins/Glass%20Vial.md), deal [Mundane Damage](../Damage%20Types/Mundane%20Damage.md) equal to [Half](../Foreword/Rule%20for%20rules.md#Halving) your [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md).
 You *may* use [Strength](../Player%20Characters/Chosen%20Statistics/Strength.md) instead of [Dexterity](../Player%20Characters/Chosen%20Statistics/Dexterity.md) for the attack and damage.
 These attacks have a range of 30'.

+If the improvised weapon is a [Melee Weapon](../Items/Individual%20Item%20Cards/Weapons/Weapon%20Properties/Melee%20Property.md) without the [Thrown Property](../Items/Individual%20Item%20Cards/Weapons/Weapon%20Properties/Thrown%20Property.md), you may add the damage die for the weapon if you beat the target's [Armor Class](../Player%20Characters/Derived%20Statistics/Armor%20Class.md) by 10 or more.
 ## Line of Sight and Cover Rules
 If the target is totally obstructed from the attacker (behind cover), but the attacker knows their precise location (within a 5’ square), they make their attack [Check](Check.md) with a -10 penalty (provided there exists a reasonable path for the projectile’s arc to the target).